 Around 1823 Mary meets a number of people who influenced her life including Raja Ram Mohan Roy, Arnos Vale’s most famous resident.
 Plus American Dr Joseph Tuckerman a family friend stayed with them and he spoke regularly on moral improvement of the working classes.
 Due to these influences.
 Mary begins to really think about campaigning to improve the lives of the poor children of Bristol.

 From this point on Mary began to work on a range of issues.
-She campaigned for the abolition of slavery, universal suffrage, improving the lives of street children, educational reform.
+She campaigned for the abolition of slavery, universal suffrage, improving the lives of street children, and educational reform.
 Her work in schools meant Mary became involved in penal reform in both the UK and the world.
 She was shocked by the negative effect prison had on young people she met in Bristol.
 Unsurprisingly Mary worked tirelessly and during her life.
-If fact she not only campaigned but actually also got involved in a number of projects including:
+In fact she not only campaigned but actually also got involved in a number of projects including:

 Amazingly these are just a few of Mary’s varied and impressive achievements.
-Unusually the work she did particularly on the lives of India women and the improvements to children’s education and penal reform still make an impact today.
+Unusually the work she did particularly on the lives of India’s women and the improvements to children’s education and penal reform still make an impact today.

-Luckily you can visit her graves in the woods of Coombe Bottom, which is on an accessible path.
+Luckily you can visit her grave in the woods of Coombe Bottom, which is on an accessible path.
 If you would like to visit her, then download a map and take a wander for free in our beautiful landscape and say Happy Birthday Mary Carpenter!

 Arnos Vale Cemetery is a charity and is run by a charitable Trust called Arnos Vale Cemetery Trust (AVCT).
 We do not receive local or central authority funding.
 Day to day, we rely on a small team and dedicated volunteers to maintain the space.
 So every donation you make counts toward to keeping Arnos Vale open to all.